jintonic/jintonic.github.io/cs/sc/index.md

 Press *f* to enable setting display format of numbers in a column, and then press *h* or *l* to change the length of the column, *j* or *k* to change the precision of the numbers in a column.
+The *hljk* trick does not seem to work in cygwin.

 Sum up a range of numbers
 =========================